naitikg2305/NaviGatr/docs/ProjectPlan.md

    - Implement depth estimation using stereo cameras or LiDAR.
    - Integrate depth information with detected objects.
    - Fine-tune depth accuracy.

+3. **Emotion Detection and Person Detection Phase** (Lead: Naitik)
+   - Try out currently existing emotion detection models alongwith person detection models
+   - Train/Test models with our specific team members( improve detection for specifically us )
+   - Develop a database with people for our specific class.
+(Optional, add integration to add a specific person to the database using the model for future meets)
+   - Run model and test accuracy with person and emotion detection

 3. **Integration & Testing**
    - Merge object detection, depth sensing, and emotion detection.